pointofpresence/js-inherit/README.md

 # js-inherit
-Simple JavaScript Inheritance by John Resig with our improves
+Simple JavaScript Inheritance by John Resig with our improvements

 # Using js-inherit
+Basic usage:

     Class.extend("Animal", {
         init: function (name) {